 These soft and tender Keto Blueberry Muffins are a perfect summertime treat!
 Made with almond flour, monk fruit, coconut oil and bursting with fresh blueberries and zesty lemon flavor.
 This easy recipe is a healthy way to satisfy your muffin cravings and they make the perfect breakfast or snack!

 Blueberry season is here and I couldn’t be happier about it!
 Blueberries are one of my favorite fruits and they really are so much better during the summer.
-We try to enjoy them as much we can when they are in season and these delicious Keto Blueberry Muffins are one of the best ways we’re enjoying them!
+We try to enjoy them as much we can when they are in season – I add them to oatmeal muffins and to my favorite blueberry crisp – and now, we love to make these delicious Keto Blueberry Muffins!

 Ingredients needed for Keto Blueberry Muffins: